arackaf/micro-graphql-react/readme.md

 Let's say you want to intercept mutation results, and manually update your cache.
 This is difficult to get right, so be careful.

-There's a `cache` object passed to the `run` callback, with an `entries` you can iterate, and update.
+There's a `cache` object passed to the `run` callback, with an `entries` property you can iterate, and update.
 As before, it's fine to just mutate the cached entries directly; just don't forget to call the `refresh` method when done, so your current results will update.

 This example shows how you can remove a deleted book from every cache result.